smr-yogesh/Business-assistant/README.md

 ### 🌐 Deployment
 - 🔄 Dockerized backend
-- ☁️ Deployment to AWS (EC2 or Elastic Beanstalk) or Railway
+- ☁️ Deployment to AWS EC2
 - 🔐 Secret management with `.env` and Git ignore

 ---